Super Trait Ultra Associated Item @WaffleLapkin @BoxyUwU

 error: could not compile `code` (example "misc_5") due to 1 previous error

+This diagnostic is fairly confusing.
 The diagnostic assumes that you meant to use Sub as a type, not a trait, which requires the dyn keyword.
-(In this specific case this assumption doesn't make sense, since Sub is not dyn compatible)
+Though, in this specific case this assumption doesn't make sense as Sub is not dyn compatible.

-You can use Super::assoc() though, i.e. this compiles just fine:
+You can use Super::assoc() though, for example this compiles just fine:

 trait Super {